NothingAG/constitution/constitution.md

  - Scheduling the circle's required meetings, and notifying all circle members of these meetings
  - Capturing and publishing the outputs of the circle's required meetings, and maintaining a compiled view of the circle's current governance, checklist items, and metrics
  - Interpreting governance and the constitution upon request
-- ACCOUNTABILITY specific to the secretary of the GRC:
+- ACCOUNTABILITY specific to the interpreter of the GRC:
  - Organizing quarterly OKR celebration

 ### OKR AGENT